tobe2098/stock-tracker/README.md

 - Rate limit calculations, tracking and message to avoid, but override.
 Doing Partially done, only thing left is what we do with exceeded rate limits.
 - Separate thread for fetching each (reason for queues apart from rate limits).
 Doing
 - Waiting timer for historical request in bottom left, while the other progress bars are in the right?
 If possible
+- When writing another historical request to queue and it is stuck in the queue, check if time is gone, if not emit.
+If time is gone, ignore.
+DONE
+- Store API keys in settings, dialogue box window to add them when not found at first.

 - Load json from API query for history (try to make it a rich query, intra and interday) DONE
 - Review annotations for what can be done (findstock and update without deleting, sorted stocks)